 I was at the mercy of the grocery staff.
 I was terribly grateful for the work they did, for very little pay, to keep my family fed.

 My eldest son had worked at a grocery store ten years ago, for three years, from age 15 to 18.
 He spent his 8 hour shift carefully stacking oranges in the produce section while muzak blared on the store speakers and he yearned for more than minimum wage.
 I used to pick him up at midnight when the store closed, watching him carefully cover up all the produce with big tarps while I sat in the car outside.
 I still have a soft spot for grocery store workers.
 They are an essential service, and damn those employers who recently clawed back their pay by $2 an hour.
 What, so the owners could buy another yacht?
 F you capitalism.
 F you billionaires.

-Today the delivery arrived as usual, but oddly it was missing half the items.
-So my husband and I took a trek to the grocery store, pulling our old lady grocery trolley behind us on the gravel paths to the shop.
+Today my husband and I took a trek to the grocery store, pulling our old lady grocery trolley behind us on the gravel paths to the shop.
 We adjusted our masks and marched in.